pxai/fjs/document/content/functionaljs.md

 As we will see later, pure functions enable composition, especially when functions have a single parameter.

 **Cacheable/Memoizable**
 When a function is pure it gives you the guarantee that it will always return the same thing for a given parameter.
 So, if we run the function once, we can save or store in a cache the result in case we call it again with the same parameter.
 There is no need to run it again, we know what the result will be.
-That’s also known as referential transparency, because we could change the function call with a value.
+That’s also known as referential transparency because we could change the function call with a value.

 **Parallelizable**
-If functions don’t have any side effect, we can run them at the same time, right?
+If functions don’t have any side effects, we can run them at the same time, right?
 So we get another good optimization.

-So purify your functions and try to write them in a pure way.
+So, purify your functions and try to write them in a pure way.
 These will become the basic units to use with FP in mind.

 ## ¿Pure or impure?
 Let’s show some scenarios with some familiar code, and try to identify what is pure and what it’s not.

 ### Hello
-An innocent function that shows a message on console.
+An innocent function that shows a message on the console.
 ```JavaScript
 function hello() {
   console.log("Hello log");